Thursday, November 27, 2014

 For both men and women teachers, the job-related work often eats up many hours beyond the official work-day and work-week.

 The travails of teaching in the public schools of a city such as New York may or may not be known to the general public in this country or abroad.
 It is often a difficult job, to put it mildly -- some would say an impossible one.
 And experience does not always lessen the difficulty or reverse the impossibility.
-But teachers adapt and even find sustenance from their work -- and
+But teachers adapt and even find sustenance from their work -- and not just financially, vital as that is.

 If they are unable to do this, they quit, are forced out -- or somehow continue to teach, finding solace in other things.
 Of course, many successful teachers also fall by the wayside, increasingly so as the pressures mount on the schools.
 And success can be a transient thing, especially in a profession where so many changeable factors are outside one's control.